Energy efficient lighting

 Some light fittings are designed to be used with CFLs only, however the tube-only CFL that you need for these fittings is more expensive by comparison to ordinary CFLs.

 Who's phasing out inefficient light bulbs?

 The Government, together with retailers and energy companies are working to phase out inefficient light bulbs across the UK.
 Light bulb manufacturers are changing their factories to produce enough energy saving light bulbs to meet the growing global demand.

 As in the UK, the European Commission is also phasing out inefficient light bulbs.
-All traditional filament bulbs have been banned within the EU, and by 2016 all bulbs, including retrofit halogens will have to be classified as B or above.
+All traditional filament bulbs have been banned within the EU and by 2018, all bulbs - including retrofit halogens - will have to be classified as B or above.